César Acuña: Fujimori government

 Acuña first ran for a seat in the lower house of the Peruvian Congress at the 1990 general election with the United Left from La Libertad constituency.
-Although not elected, he started working towards founding his own political party.
+Although not elected, he started working towards founding his own political party called Alianza para el Progreso.

 At the 2000 general election, he was elected to Congress as an independent within the National Solidarity Party.
 Upon taking office, he quit the National Solidarity parliamentary caucus and former an independent bloc.
 According to the Institute of Legal Defense (IDL), the journalist Christopher Acosta reported that Acuña allegedly worked with Vladimiro Montesinos of the National Intelligence Service (SIN) in an effort to be paid for supporting the Fujimori government, with the IDL writing that former secretary of Montesinos, Matilde Pinchi Pinchi, saw the two together.
 According to Pinchi Pinchi, IDL and RPP reported, Acuña also requested a position as a minister in exchange for supporting Fujimori, declining the payment of $10,000 USD.
 Acuña would deny the allegations.

 During his tenure, he was a member of the Sub-Commission on the Corruption Video, Kouri-Montesinos case, a member of the Investigative Sub-Commission on the Comptroller General of the Republic, Carmen Higaonna, and a member of the Investigative Sub-Commission on the Indignation Video, case Gamarra.
 His term would be shortened to one-year following Alberto Fujimori's downfall and the convoking of new general elections for April 2001.